Wine Tours To Discover The Excellent Hungarian Wines

 What Will You Get?

-Indulge in five exquisite Hungarian wines paired with artisanal cheese and charcuterie, all sourced directly from local producers.
+Indulge in nine exquisite Hungarian wines paired with artisanal cheese and charcuterie, all sourced directly from local producers.

-The tour culminates with a glass of the world-renowned sweet Tokaj aszú wine, an essential part of Hungary’s wine story.
+The tour culminates with a glass of the world-renowned sweet wine from the Tokaj region, an Oremus Szamorodni 2017, an essential part of Hungary’s wine story.

 As the focus is on indigenous Hungarian grape varieties and local styles, you’ll have the opportunity to sample wines that you may not have heard of before and may not easily find elsewhere.